vyakart/uddesa/README.md

 # uddesa

 Local-first writing environment blending spatial and linear editors.
-This first milestone (PR1) sets up the Vite + React + TypeScript scaffold, IndexedDB persistence via Dexie, application routing, the diary shelf, and a settings placeholder.
+PR4 adds the journal preset powered by Tiptap with paste clean-up and HTML/Markdown export, building on the Vite + React + TypeScript scaffold, Dexie persistence, scratchpad canvas, and blackboard outline flows delivered in earlier milestones.

 ## Available scripts